 Noisy Filters:

-- Check the water level: If the tank’s water level is too low, the filter may start to make noise.
-Verify that there’s enough water in the tank to cover the filter intake.
+- Check the water level: If the tank’s water level is too low, the

-- Clean the impeller: The impeller can become clogged with dirt and debris and start to make noise.
+filter may start to make noise.
+Verify that there’s enough water in the tank to cover thefilter intake. - Clean the impeller: The impeller can become clogged with dirt and debris and start to make noise.

-- Check for air bubbles: make sure the filter is properly sealed and check the tubing for any air leaks.
+filter is properly sealed and check the tubing for any air leaks.

 Leaking Filters:

-- Verify for any damage or cracks in the filter housing and replace if there is any damage.
+- Verify for any damage or cracks in the

-- Examine the tubing: make sure the tubing is connected and tightened correctly.
+filter can wear out and start to leak.
+If necessary, swap out the O-rings. - Examine the tubing: make sure the tubing is connected and tightened correctly.
 Leaks can result from loose connections.

 Filters Not Working:

-- Verify the power source to make sure the outlet is functional and that the filter is plugged in correctly.
-To see if the filter works, try plugging it into a different outlet.
+- Verify the power source to make sure the outlet is functional and that the

-- Check the impeller: A dirty or clogged impeller can prevent the filter from functioning.
-To clean the impeller and get rid of any dirt, remove it.
+filter from functioning.
+To clean the impeller and get rid of any dirt, remove it. - Inspect the

 Which Filter is Best For You?